 Criteria i of Policy S14 states that the impacts on landscape character, historic landscape and visual impact must be acceptable.

-Policy PP7 within the AONB Management Plan confirms "a general presumption against wind energy schemes in any location which would cause significant and demonstrably detrimental effects upon the natural beauty and intrinsic characteristics of the AONB".
+Policy PP7 within the AONB Management Plan (a material consideration) confirms "a general presumption against wind energy schemes in any location which would cause significant and demonstrably detrimental effects upon the natural beauty and intrinsic characteristics of the AONB".